Real Estate Privacy Trust

-Are you a real estate investor who is looking for strategies that will provide privacy as well as asset protection?
-Real Estate Privacy Trusts or REPTs are designed to protect landlords who are concerned with lawsuits and privacy.
+Are you a real estate investor looking for privacy and asset protection?
+Real Estate Privacy Trusts or REPTs can provide landlords with both.

-You may think that you don’t need a REPT to protect your investments, but think again.
-Real Estate Privacy Trusts can help protect you from liens, title claims and HOA claims.
-Not to mention, utilizing the privacy set forth in a REPT can discourage litigation, since your assets won’t be easily traceable.
+If you think you don’t need an REPT think again.
+Real Estate Privacy Trusts protect you from liens, title claims and HOA claims.
+Not to mention, utilizing the privacy set forth in an REPT can discourage litigation, since your assets won’t be easily traceable.

-There is generally no requirement to register the trust.
-Nor are there public records of officers, directors and shareholders.
-The trustee keeps control of the trust records and the identity of the beneficiaries in a secure location and will not reveal this information without a subpoena.
-No one knows about your beneficial ownership except you, your attorney and the trustee.
+There’s no requirement to register the Trust nor are there public records of officers, directors, and shareholders.
+The trustee keeps control of the Trust records and the identity of the beneficiaries in a secure location and will not release this information without a subpoena.
+The only people who know about your beneficial ownership, are you, your attorney, and the trustee.

-The advantages of owing real estate through a Real Estate Privacy Trust:
+The advantages of owning real estate through a Real Estate Privacy Trust:

-- Privacy of Ownership - Under a Land Trust arrangement, your identity as the legal owner of the real estate is not disclosed to the public or to any third party, except in cases of subpoena or court order.
+- Privacy of Ownership - Under a Land Trust arrangement, no one can see your identity as the legal owner of the real estate except in cases of subpoenas or court orders.

-- Ease of Transferability - The beneficiary (or "owner") of a land trust may be changed without recording a change in the public records.
+- Ease of Transferability - You can change the beneficiary (or "owner") of a Land Trust without recording a change in the public records.

-- Avoids Probate - Probate is usually necessary regardless of whether or not one has a will.
-A Land Trust arrangement, however, allows you to designate succession of ownership exactly as you wish, thereby avoiding probate and costly, time-consuming proceedings relating to the property.
+- Avoids Probate - A Land Trust arrangement allows you to designate succession of ownership exactly as you wish, avoiding probate and costly, time-consuming proceedings relating to the property.

-- Facilitates Multiple Ownership - Where there are multiple owners of a parcel of real estate, a Land Trust can be structured to provide for clear and easy legal direction.
+- Facilitates Multiple Ownership - You can structure a Land Trust where there are multiple owners of a parcel of real estate to provide for clear and easy legal direction.